cespinosad/cespinosad.github.io/content/publication/conference-paper/index.md

 ---
-title: "Historical comparison of the Chilean corporate sector's results (in Spanish)"
+title: "Historical Comparison of Results in the Chilean Corporate Sector (in Spanish)"
 authors:
 - Cristian Espinosa
 - Jorge Fernandez